Federation Trading Post: Guest appearances

 Most of the original cast signed autographs at the Federation Trading Post.
 William Shatner (Capt.
-James Kirk) promoted his new album “William Shatner Live” at the Berkeley store, signing his name to every copy sold that day.
+James Kirk) promoted his new album "William Shatner Live" at the Berkeley store, signing his name to every copy sold that day.
 James Doohan (Chief Engineer, Montgomery Scott), George Takei (Helmsman, Hikaru Sulu), Nichelle Nichols (Communications Officer, Nyota Uhura), Grace Lee Whitney (Yeoman Janice Rand), Bruce Hyde (Transporter Technician, Kevin Riley), and guest star Arlene Martel (Spock's fiancée, T’Pring), along with Franz Joseph Schnaubelt (creator of the Enterprise Blueprints and author of the "Starfleet Technical Manual") also made appearances in Berkeley.
 David Prowse (Darth Vader of Star Wars) later appeared at the Berkeley location.

 At the New York store, Nichelle Nichols signed autographs.
-Leonard Nimoy appeared in costume while touring with the Royal Shakespeare Company in the title role of "Sherlock Homes".
+Leonard Nimoy appeared in costume while touring with the Royal Shakespeare Company in the title role of "Sherlock Holmes".
 Other notable visitors included comics legend Stan Lee, and Stephen E. Whitfield, author of "The Making of Star Trek", and Star Trek creator Gene Roddenberry himself.

-Federation Trading Post was mentioned in Robert Anton Wilson's "Cosmic Trigger," and "Neuropolitics" by Timothy Leary, Robert Anton Wilson, George A. Koopman.
+Federation Trading Post was mentioned in Robert Anton Wilson's "Cosmic Trigger", and "Neuropolitics" by Timothy Leary, Robert Anton Wilson, George A. Koopman.

-In 1976 the store advertised in some of the earliest Starlog magazine issues, and contributed a newsletter to TV Sci-Fi Monthly.
+In 1976, the store advertised in some of the earliest Starlog magazine issues, and contributed a newsletter to TV Sci-Fi Monthly.

 The Berkeley location, as well as The "Red Hour" Festival before it, were vocally supported in their early days by Bob Wilkins, host of Creature Features on KTVU in the San Francisco Bay Area.